Bioacoustic Geolocation: Species Sounds as Geographic Signals: Problem Setup and Methodology

 \shortparagraph{Audio Encoder.} We adopt a vision-inspired approach to acoustic analysis by converting audio to a spectrogram ``image'' and extracting features with computer vision backbones.
-Model architecture and pre-training details are described in Sec.~\ref{sec:experiments} and spectrogram settings in supplemental Sec.~\ref{sec:supp:implement}.
+Model architecture and pre-training strategies are described in Sec.~\ref{sec:implementation} and spectrogram settings in supplemental Sec.~\ref{sec:supp:implement}.
+We ablate the audio encoders in Sec.~\ref{sec:main_ablations}.

-\shortparagraph{Regression for Geolocation.} An intuitive approach is to directly regress latitude and longitude from $f_{\mathbf{\theta}}(\mathbf{x})$.
-Here, $h_{\mathbf{\phi}}$ is a linear layer with 2 outputs and the entire model is trained using either Euclidean distance or the differentiable Haversine distance as the loss.
-While the former offers simplicity, the latter is more accurate as we are computing distances on a sphere instead of a plane.

-\shortparagraph{Classification for Geolocation.} We can formulate geolocation as classification over a set of location bins.
-If the world is divided into bins, then the model can be trained using cross-entropy to predict the bin that contains the recording location.
-At test time, $h_{\mathbf{\phi}}$ predicts a probability distribution over the bins and we use the center of the most probable bin as the predicted (lat, lon) coordinate.